Catamorphisms

 the heap.
 As a result the garbage collector runs quite often.
 1600 gen0 and 1600 gen1 clean-ups!

-is tail-recursive, but takes the double of time to finish compared
+Overall foldBack is tail-recursive, but takes the double of time to finish compared

-functions trigger not a single garbage collection
+to the cata functions.
+On top, the cata functions trigger not a single garbage collection

 clean-up, that is probably also the reason why they are faster.

-.
+But we also should consider treeFold.
 Actually just summing up the nodes is also a task

-that can be done by treeFold
+that can be done by treeFold, so how fast is treeFold?

 |